django-oscar/django-oscar/docs/source/customisation.rst

 All views are class-based
 -------------------------

 This enables any view to be subclassed and extended within your project.

 Templates can be overridden
 ---------------------------

-This is a simple technique relying on the fact that the template loader can be configured to look in your project first for oscar templates.
+This is a common technique relying on the fact that the template loader can be configured to look in your project first for templates, before it uses the defaults from oscar.

-Oscar's is designed to be open to customisation wherever possible.
-There are two main ways in which this is acheived.